 We've evaluated three other 8x4 DOCSIS 3.0 modems, and the Linksys CM3008 ($48), the Netgear CM400 ($45) or the D-Link DCM-301 ($35) would be perfectly fine options for cable modems; they just have a few minor flaws that keep us from recommending them as enthusiastically as our top choices.

-The CM3008 is the newest of the bunch, having just hit the market.
-(As such, there are no customer reviews on Amazon to act as a reference as of this writing.)
+The CM3008 is the newest of the bunch, and it's gotten positive reviews for performance and setup on Amazon, though a handful customers complain of the modem running hot.
 Linksys' modem is certainly compact, at 4.8 x 2.76 x 0.97 inches, but when you lie it flat, it's hard to see the indicator lights to diagnose trouble.
 It also has just a one-year warranty.

 As for D-Link's DCM-301, it offers easy-to-spot indicator lights, but its coaxial cable connector is far too close to the power connector, complicating setup.
 Amazon customers are generally satisfied with the modem, finding it reliable and affordable, though some cited performance issues after a few months of use.
 Like the CM3008 and CM400, the DCM-301 offers a one-year warranty.